Need to talk? Call 1800 882 436.

 • your medicine dosages

-You won’t need to carry all your health documents such as prescriptions (scripts).
+You won’t need to carry all your health documents with you, such as prescriptions (scripts).

 If your health situation changes, your healthcare providers can add new information to your My Health Record.

-You can add your advance care planning document to your My Health Record.
-You can also add contact details of your advance care document custodian.
+You can also add your advance care planning document to your My Health Record.
+You can add contact details of your substitute-decision maker.
 If you can’t make decisions for yourself, someone can be appointed to manage your My Health Record on your behalf.

 In an emergency